FSynchro/CC_Scripts/readme.md

 The system consists of four primary scripts distributed across three or more computers:

  Reactor Server: Manages the physical Reactor and power storage.

 AE2 Hub: A two-part system that monitors ME storage and calculates drive capacities.
-(You'll need 2 AE networks that we can read the contents through ME interfaces, the network that has all the storage Cells and the network that reads the         contents of the drives.
-Here's an example interface setup:
+(You'll need 2 AE networks that we can read the contents through ME interfaces, the network that has all the storage Cells and the network that reads the contents of the drives, an example architecture can be seen below.)

+Control Client: A central "NOC" (Network Operations Center) that displays all data on a large monitor and allows for remote reactor control.

+Here's an example architecture for this entire setup:

 ```
 AE2 setup:

     ME drive  < - - - > ME Controller [Storage cell subnet] -------> ME Interface|MODEM>=========<MODEM|Computer(Ae2Stordrives.lua)|WirelessModem>